07 4082 7470

 The Great Barrier Reef has been home to thousands of species, including manta rays, for over 500,000 years.
 The manta ray plays an essential role in the ecosystem of coral reefs.
-The big winged beauties feed on specific zooplankton on the ocean floor and when they return to the reef, they poop out an incredible fertilizer that provides nourishing nutrients to the flourishing coral gardens.
+The big winged beauties feed on specific zooplankton on the ocean floor and when they return to the reef, they excrete an incredible fertilizer that provides nourishing nutrients to the flourishing coral gardens.
+From May to October, manta rays can typically be seen along the coast of Queensland from North Stradbroke Island to Cairns, although they have been seen year round, depending on the location.

-Lady Elliot Island, located in the south of the Great Barrier Reef, is considered the unofficial ‘home’ of manta rays.
-These creatures are seen spreading their wings and gliding through the ocean year-round in this region.
-However, they come out in droves from June to September, as these are the cooler months of the year in Australia.
-While you’re in the area, check out Hook Island’s Mantaray Bay.
-Mantaray Bay is a scuba diving hot spot, as the big beauties love to glide over the thick forests of coral and spread their special sea fertilizer, especially during winter.
+Located in the south of the Great Barrier Reef, Lady Elliot Island, is considered the unofficial ‘home’ of manta rays.
+These creatures are seen spreading their wings and cruising through the ocean year-round in this region.
+However, they come out in droves from May to October, as these are the cooler months of the year in Australia.

 The markings on manta rays are among the noticeable features of these incredible sea creatures.
 Even though the top portions of manta rays usually look alike, their undersides vary distinctly.
 No two manta rays have the same markings, and each is unique — like snowflakes!
 This makes it easier for researchers as they can easily distinguish one manta ray from another.